-- 5.1 The school is committed to prevention programmes to empower pupils who may be susceptible to bullying, discourage bullying and promote positive relationships. - 5.2 The school will use a range of opportunities to teach pupils about bullying.
-These will include: Life Skills lessons; form time activities; assemblies; extra-curricular clubs that build self-esteem; awareness raising (such as through themed weeks. e.g. Mental Health Week). - 6.
-Dealing with bullying - 6.1 Where there are concerns that a child may be suffering significant harm as a result of bullying at the school the Designated Lead for Safeguarding should be contacted. - 6.2 The school through its Form Tutors, Heads of Year and Senior Leadership Team will aim to ensure that: - victims and witnesses of bullying know that it is "OK to tell" and that they will receive practical help if they do so (see Appendix 1 which is in the Pupil Planner to guide pupils as to 'what to do if....') - anyone who bullies is aware that they are bullying - bullying behaviour is unacceptable and will not be tolerated - bullies understand that repeated acts may cause serious school sanctions if staff warnings and advice / guidance is not regarded or acted upon - bullies who need help and support will receive it
+- 5.1 The school is committed to prevention programmes to empower pupils who may be susceptible to bullying, discourage bullying and promote positive relationships. - 5.2 Form Anti-bullying Ambassadors in years 7-11 will be elected annually and will form the Anti-bullying Committee.
+The committee will work together on activities to help discourage bullying, celebrate diversity and to promote the school values of kindness and respect for all. - 5.3 The school will use a range of opportunities to teach pupils about bullying.
+These will include: Life Skills lessons; form time activities; assemblies; annual Anti-bullying Conference; extra-curricular clubs that build self-esteem; awareness raising (such as through themed weeks. e.g. National Anti-bullying Week/Mental Health Week). - 6.
+Dealing with bullying - 6.1 Where there are concerns that a child may be suffering significant harm as a result of bullying at the school the Designated Lead for Safeguarding should be contacted. - 6.2 The school through its Form Tutors, Heads of Year and Senior Leadership Team will aim to ensure that: - victims and witnesses of bullying know that it is "OK to tell" and that they will receive practical help if they do so (see Appendix 1 which is in the Pupil Planner to guide pupils as to 'what to do if....') - anyone who bullies is aware that they are bullying - bullying behaviour is unacceptable and will not be tolerated

-- victims of bullying will receive support over a period of time if necessary - all investigations into alleged bullying are recorded - anti-bullying is a whole school responsibility and is addressed as such - staff act as positive role models for the pupils - the Governing Body is fully aware of its anti-bullying policy and practice.
+- bullies understand that repeated acts may cause serious school sanctions if staff warnings and advice / guidance is not regarded or acted upon - bullies who need help and support will receive it - victims of bullying will receive support over a period of time if necessary - all investigations into alleged bullying are recorded - anti-bullying is a whole school responsibility and is addressed as such - staff act as positive role models for the pupils - the Governing Body is fully aware of its Anti-bullying policy and practice.